General Rules for Convention Participants

 Roundtables entail structured discussion of a topic/theme, without the presentation of papers.
 Proposals for roundtables should be submitted only when the topic clearly justifies this format.
 Roundtables must have: a Chair; and minimum of 3 to maximum of 5 roundtable speakers.
 Being a roundtable speaker does not count as a "paper" presentation.
 While one role per participant is strongly preferred, the chair may serve also as a roundtable speaker, if necessary, but in such a situation, there must be at least 4 roundtable speakers.

-Book Discussion Roundtable: As of 2017, we are adding a new rountable type - book discussion.
-A book discussion roundtable entails a slightly less formal discussion of a recently published book of importance to the field.
+Book Discussion Roundtable: A book discussion roundtable should be a discussion of a recently published book of importance to the field.
 Use the Roundtable submission forms.
 In the session title, please add "Book Discussion" followed by the title of the book and author.
 Roundtables must have: a Chair; and minimum of 3 to maximum of 5 roundtable speakers.
 Being a roundtable speaker does not count as a "paper" presentation.
 While one role per participant is strongly preferred, the chair may serve also as a roundtable speaker, if necessary.

 The Program Committee will consider proposals for individual papers that are not associated with a panel.
 Paper proposals will be reviewed and accepted only if it can be fit into a coherent panel, and if that panel is then approved by the Program Committee.
 Space constraints may also preclude our ability to accommodate all individual papers proposed.
 Acceptance rate for individual paper submissions is MUCH LOWER than for panel submissions.
-The Program Committee STRONGLY urges all scholars to use the ASEEES Paper/Panel Wanted Board, SEELANGS, H-Net, and other means of networking to form a full panel rather than submit an individual paper proposal.
-If you submitted an individual paper proposal for last year's Convention and it was accepted, you cannot submit another individual paper proposal for this year's Convention.
-Please consider organizing a panel.
+The Program Committee STRONGLY urges all scholars to use the ASEEES Paper/Panel Wanted Board, ASEEES Convention Facebook Group, SEELANGS, H-Net, and other means of networking to form a full panel rather than submit an individual paper proposal.
+If your individual paper proposal was accepted for last year's convention, you cannot submit another individual paper proposal for this year.

 DO NOT SUBMIT an individual paper proposal for a paper that is already part of an organized panel proposal, and DO NOT SUBMIT an individual paper proposal if you are already presenting any paper on any other proposed panel.
 IF YOU DO SO, YOU COULD BE JEOPARDIZING BOTH THE INDIVIDUAL PAPER PROPOSAL AND THE PANEL PROPOSAL.

-As of 2017, ASEEES will schedule a limited number of lightning round sessions, made up of a Chair and 6-8 speakers each giving a 5-minute presentation in one of the following presentation types:
+ASEEES will schedule a limited number of lightning round sessions, made up of a chair and 6-8 speakers each giving a 5-minute presentation in one of the following presentation types: